colinxr/contempo_rsvp/readme.md

 ### Some requirements

-* Automatically approve guests whose emails are on our approve guestlist, add them to db table and send them a confirmation email
+* Automatically approve guests whose emails are on our approve guest list, add them to db table and send them a confirmation email
-* Pull in more information about the user from our guestlist and store in db table
+* Pull in more information about the user from our guest list and store in db table
 * Add unknown RSVPs to a separate table
-* Allow Contempo staff members to view unknown rsvps and either approve or deny them for the event
+* Allow Contempo staff members to view unknown RSVPs and either approve or deny them for the event
 * If desired, let anyone rsvp for an email
 * Create a reusable and maintainable codebase and front-end template

 ## How to Use

-#### 1. Clone the repo & intall dependencies
+#### 1. Clone the repo & install dependencies
 In Terminal, `cd` into the directory and run the following commands:
 - `npm install`
 - `composer install`